scoulomb/docker-under-the-hood/NAT.md

 Quoting doc about SNAT private IP address ranges: https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/firewall/snat-private-range.md

-> Azure Firewall provides automatic SNAT for all outbound traffic to public IP addresses.
+> Azure Firewall provides automatic SNAT **for all outbound traffic to public IP addresses**.
 By default, Azure Firewall doesn't SNAT with Network rules when the destination IP address is in a private IP address range per [IANA RFC 1918](https://tools.ietf.org/html/rfc1918) or shared address space per [IANA RFC 6598](https://tools.ietf.org/html/rfc6598).
 Application rules are always applied using a [transparent proxy](https://wikipedia.org/wiki/Proxy_server#Transparent_proxy) whatever the destination IP address.

 > This logic works well when you route traffic directly to the Internet.
 However, if you've enabled [forced tunneling](forced-tunneling.md), Internet-bound traffic is SNATed to one of the firewall private IP addresses in AzureFirewallSubnet, hiding the source from your on-premises firewall.